aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

     /**
      * This object was created to simplify getting the
-     * coordinates of any of the 8 neighboring pixels
+     * coordinates of any of the 8 neighbouring pixels
      * _______________
      * | NW | N | NE |
      * |____|___|____|